ARCANEDEV/Notify/README.md

 Again, if using Laravel, this will set a few keys in the session :

-  - `notifyer.message`: The message you're flashing
+  - `notifier.message`: The message you're flashing
-  - `notifyer.level`: A string that represents the type of notification (good for applying HTML class names)
+  - `notifier.level`: A string that represents the type of notification (good for applying HTML class names)

 Alternatively, again, if you're using Laravel, you may reference the `notify()` helper function, instead of the facade.